Validus-Risk-Management/partifact/README.md

 # How to use?

-Install pArtifact from pypi using pip the usual way:
+Install partifact from pypi using pip the usual way:

 ```shell
 pip install partifact